dannyboywoop/ManKalah_AI/README.md

 ## HeuristicCompTree
 The HeuristicCompTree class has been added (along with SharedNode) to make it easier and faster to play two of our bots against each other, with different heuristic functions, to determine a winner.
-Instead of having to run two seperate bots each calculating the game tree and communicating with the server, a single game tree is created and it calculates the best moves for each of the players depending on their heuristic functions.
+Instead of having to run two seperate bots each calculating the game tree and communicating with the engine, a single game tree is created and it calculates the best moves for each of the players depending on their heuristic functions.

 ## Genetic Algorithm